MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-extensions.md

 > [!NOTE]
 > If you are a Microsoft partner or reseller, and you're interested in providing a list of recommended apps, see [Recommend Apps from AppSource](/dynamics365/business-central/dev-itpro/administration/recommend-apps) in the administration content.

-## <a name="see-related-microsoft-trainingtrainingmodulescustomize-dynamics--business-central" />See related [Microsoft training](/training/modules/customize-dynamics-365-business-central/)
+## <a name="see-related-microsoft-trainingtrainingmodulescustomize-dynamics-365-business-central" />See related [Microsoft training](/training/modules/customize-dynamics-365-business-central/)

 ## <a name="see-also" />See also